-Main topics covered include the principles of kinematics and dynamics for particles and rigid bodies; applications of Newton's laws of motion to linear, rotational, and oscillatory motion; conservation of energy, linear momentum, and angular momentum.
+A calculus-based introduction to the principles of kinematics and dynamics for particles and rigid bodies; applications of Newton's laws of motion to linear, rotational, and oscillatory motion; conservation of energy, linear momentum, and angular momentum.
 This course is appropriate for students majoring in engineering or the physical sciences.
 Three hours of lecture/discussion and three hours of laboratory per week.

-Prerequisite: Prior completion of, or concurrent registration in, Mathematics 125
+Prerequisite: Prior completion of or concurrent registration in Mathematics 125